kalenjordan/kalenjordan.github.io/_posts/2018-12-20-all-magento-extensions-should-be-saas.md

 respond to.
 Thanks to everyone for their feedback--agree or disagree, it's an interesting thing to discuss!

-##Yes, I agree that all ecommerce should be SaaS
+## You mean all ecommerce should be SaaS?
 No, that wasn’t what I was saying :) I’m suggesting open source Magento core + code-level customization by merchants or SIs + 3rd party extensions as SaaS.

 ## Example types of extensions